Griva: 1982–1992

 New material, recorded in 1985, was refused by several major Yugoslav record labels as noncommercial.
 It was released, under the title Nisi ni ti anđeo (You're Not an Angel as Well), through an independent label, Panonija Koncert.
 It featured a cover of Joan Jett's version of the song "I Love Rock 'n' Roll", Griva version titled "I Law Myroslaw" (the title referring to folk music singer Miroslav Ilić).
 After the album release, Kazimić left the band, and was replaced by Laslo Pihler, a former member of the punk rock band Pekinška Patka; however, after only several months, Pihler himself was replaced by former Proces member Nikola Džunja.
 After a short Austrian tour and a performance on the Subotica Youth Festival, Griva ended their activity.

 In 1986, Karavla and former Divlje Jagode frontman Alen Islamović recorded the protest song "Kaljinka" ("Kalinka"), inspired by the Chernobyl disaster, which was soon banned in some Yugoslav media, out of fear it might cause protests from the Soviet Embassy.
 Soon after, Karavla, with various musicians, including former Griva members Sabo, Jovanović and Novak, recorded new material, which was on the insistence of his record label Jugodisk released as Griva's third album.
-The album, entitled simply Griva, but also known as Vojvodino, Vojvodino, što si tako ravna (Vojvodina, Vojvodina, Why Are You so Flat) after its biggest hit, was released in 1987.
+The band's self-titled album, also known as Vojvodino, Vojvodino, što si tako ravna (Vojvodina, Vojvodina, Why Are You so Flat) after its biggest hit, was released in 1987.
 The new album, considered the band's biggest commercial success, brought glam metal-oriented songs with elements of folk music of Vojvodina.
 The album featured a Serbo-Croatian language cover of the hit song "Gyöngyhajú lány" by Hungarian band Omega, Griva version entitled "Devojka biserne kose" ("The Girl With Pearly Hair").
 The ballad "Još uvek mislim na nju" ("I Still Think of Her") from the album was later covered by Hungarian musician Tamás Takáts and achieved large success in his home country.
 Griva album cover featured fluorescent print of the band's logo, and was the first cover of a kind on the Yugoslav rock scene.